armbian/documentation/docs/Developer-Guide_Build-Switches.md

 Automatically login as root for local consoles at first run.
 Disable if your security threat model requires.

+**CPUTHREADS** ( `string` )

+Allows the user to override CTHREADS if CPUTHREADS is defined and a valid positive integer.

+If not defined, defaults to 150% the number of CPU Threads available to maximize compilation speed.

 **USE_CCACHE** ( `string` )

 - `yes`